maldua/zimbra-foss-builder/README.md

 **MALDUA'S Zimbra FOSS Builder** brought to you by [BTACTIC, open source & cloud solutions](https://www.btactic.com).

+## Download

+Check our [Zimbra FOSS Downloads / Zimbra OSE Downloads page](https://maldua.github.io/zimbra-foss-builder/downloads.html) if you are just interested for the generated binaries (tgz installers for Zimbra) from this project.

 ## Introduction

 This project aims to ease the build of Zimbra FOSS.